Kidney Check Australia Taskforce

 Claire Sheeky: Health Professional Education Coordinator (currently on maternity leave)

-For further information on the KCAT program or to arrange a workshop, phone 08 8334 7512 or email KCAT@kidney.org.au
+For further information on our KCAT program, or to arrange a workshop, phone 08 8334 7512 or email KCAT@kidney.org.au

 KCAT provides a number of resources to improve the knowledge, detection and management of kidney disease in general practice.